-Birds have many characteristics we admire – we wouldn’t be birders if we didn’t admire something about the birds we seek – and while not all birds share all desirable traits, one of the most admired is the ability of flight.
-To rise above the ground and soar freely in the air has always been a mystical quality, and though we may come to understand the physics and mechanics of how birds fly, it still amazes us, from the sweeping wings of herons to the blurry wings of hummingbirds.
+Birds have many characteristics we admire – we wouldn’t be birders if we didn’t admire something about the birds we seek – and while not all birds share all desirable traits, one of the most admired and most universal, except to a select group, is the ability of flight.
+To rise above the ground and soar freely in the air has always been a mystical act, and though we may come to understand the physics and mechanics of how birds fly, it still amazes us, from the sweeping wings of herons to the blurry wings of hummingbirds.

 In 2005, I flew far away from the flight I loved, moving to Utah and spending more than a decade beneath the western skies.
 While far from space flight, it was there that I discovered more about feathered wings rather than metallic ones, and I finally became a birder.
 This birder needed her space, however – space free of the invisible constraints Utah forced upon her, and space to connect with space once again.

-Just one year ago today, I returned to Florida, and in a year’s time, I’ve been amazed to discover that both feathered and metallic flight are deeply ingrained in the community I can finally call home.
-I am proud and privileged to live just a short drive from Kennedy Space Center and the once again active launch pads of its spaceport; I can see rocket launches from my yard.
-At the same time, I now have more yard birds visit me than ever before, and the local refuges are alive with feathers of all sizes, shapes and colors.
+In 2016, I returned to Florida, and since then, I’ve been amazed to discover that both feathered and metallic flight are deeply ingrained in the community I can finally call home.
+I am proud and privileged to live just a short drive from Kennedy Space Center and the once again active launch pads of its spaceport; I can see rocket launches (and landings!) from my yard.
+At the same time, I now have more yard birds visit me than ever before, and the local refuges are alive with feathers of all sizes, shapes, and colors.
 I’m amazed that both types of birds – those seen through binoculars and those launched into the heavens – can coexist so closely for me, and I hope to keep both in my life.